AutoCAD Setup and Tutorial

 Go to the LAYER drop down on the Ribbon Menu again, and select the WALLS layer.
 This makes the WALLS layer active.
 Everything you draw now, will be on the WALLS layer.

 Type LINE (or even just L) on your keyboard and hit ENTER OR hit SPACE (they mean the same thing).
-Click somewhere in the lower left of your titleblock to start a LINE.
-INSTEAD of clicking the next point, I want you next to type @33′<0 and hit ENTER or SPACE.
+Click somewhere close to the origin (x,y) of your screen to start a LINE.
+INSTEAD of clicking the next point, I want you next to type 33′<0 and hit ENTER or SPACE.

 This will draw a line 33 feet long, exactly horizontal to the left, like X=0 on a graph in math.